HISTORY OF NDTC

 Quality education remained as one of the priorities as the high school department was granted level II accreditation status by Philippine Association of Schools, Colleges and Universities (PAASCU) from 2007-2010 and level II reaccreditation status for Liberal Arts and BS in Commerce from 2007-2012.
 At the start of S.Y.
 2010 -2011, the High School and Grade School departments prepared for reaccreditation and consultancy visits respectively while the College of Nursing and other programs like Bachelor of Science in Accountancy, Bachelor of Science in Computer Science and Bachelor of Science in Criminology were in application status.

-The history of NDTC is reflective of its ardent desire not only to keep pace with the changing times but also to serve the needs of the community and play an active role in its development.
+Indeed, NDTC has never stop growing.
+It has not only withstood the test of time but also has become better through the aid of time for its history is reflective of its ardent desire to keep pace with the changing times, to serve the needs of the community and play an active role in its development.